Firefighting in Antarctica

-Firefighting in Antarctica encompasses various organizations and procedures designed to fight fires on the continent of Antarctica.
+Firefighting in Antarctica encompasses various organisations and procedures designed to fight fires on the continent of Antarctica.
 Firefighting in Antarctica is complicated by the harsh conditions of the continent, the remoteness of the locations to be serviced, and the importance of protecting life-supporting shelter from immolation.

 Conditions and considerations

 Although there are no wildfires in Antarctica, fire represents a serious threat to human activity.
 Antarctica is the windiest place on earth, so there are often winds sufficient to quickly fan any flames.
 Due to the low temperatures, liquid water is often hard to obtain in large quantity.

 Because of the harsh conditions, shelter is a necessity of life and significant loss of shelter to fire could be disastrous to the survival of a base's residents, exacerbated by the remoteness of the bases from outside aid.
 Because of this, bases in Antarctica are often designed to mitigate the devastation of a fire by being made up of a number of separate buildings with a significant distance between them.

 In addition, many Antarctic bases have emergency supplies stored near to the base, but far enough away that even a large fire will not immolate them.
 If the base burns, the supplies are intended to be sufficient for base personnel to survive until help can arrive.